 - Grade 10 must complete → 35 hours

 - Grade 11 must complete → 20 hours

 - Grade 12 must complete → 10 hours

 Silver Spring Cares is dedicated to connecting individuals who want to help with local organizations in need.
-Below is a listing of Silver Spring nonprofits cross-matched with the MCPS pre-approved organizations list.
+For a complete and updated list of organizations that are SSL approved throughout Montgomery County, visit the Montgomery County Volunteer Center.